k88hudson/git-flight-rules/README.md

 $ git fetch -p upstream
 ```

-where, `upstream` is the e remote you want to fetch from.
+where, `upstream` is the remote you want to fetch from.

 <a name='restore-a-deleted-branch'></a>
 ### I accidentally deleted my branch